dominant-strategies/quai-docusaurus/docs/participate/node/node-overview.md

 A global node on Quai Network maintains the ledger and generates proposed blocks for mining in all shards.
 Global nodes operate by sending and receiving the latest blocks along with their header data to its peers in the network.
 Global nodes also have the ability to serve requests that query each of the shards through WebSockets and HTTP.
 Currently, global nodes on Quai Network serve as archive nodes since historical state is not pruned.

-The hardware requirement to run a global node during the Iron Age Testnet:
+The hardware requirement to run a global node when Quai is at low/no load:

 - Fast CPU with 8+ cores
 - 32GB+ RAM
+- Fast SSD with at least 3TB free space
+- 10+ MBit/sec download Internet service

+The hardware requirement to run a global node when Quai is at high/maximum load:

+- Fast CPU with 16+ cores
+- 64GB+ RAM
 - Fast SSD with at least 3TB free space
 - 10+ MBit/sec download Internet service